Protein bars that taste like candy bars Get 12% OFF your first order plus FREE shipping

 Before performing the prostate biopsy, the doctor will have applied a numbing cream to the rectum.
 Immediately after the procedure, unless you have had general anesthesia, you will be shown to a room where you can wash the area and put your clothes back on.
 You will be able to drive yourself home.

 If you had general anesthesia for the biopsy, you will be taken to a recovery room until the effects of the anesthesia wear off.
 Even after the hospital discharges you, you will likely feel very sleepy and your mind will seem foggy for a while.
 You will need to have someone else drive you home.

-If you did not have general anesthesia, you may resume light activities as soon as you leave the hospital, however you may wish to rest for a while.
+Resting: If you did not have general anesthesia, you may resume light activities as soon as you leave the hospital, however you may wish to rest after your prostate biopsy for a while.
 Regardless of whether general anesthesia was used, all patients should avoid strenuous activities for at least four hours following the biopsy.
 For some patients, the effects of general anesthesia may linger for hours, so you should plan to take the rest of the day off of work.

 Diet: Your doctor will likely tell you that you can resume your normal diet following the prostate biopsy.
 It is important to drink plenty of fluids that day, and for the next few days.
 Eat a fiber-rich diet to prevent constipation.
 A great meal plan for prostate health is The Prostate Diet.
 Additionally, try to avoid foods and beverages that can irritate the bladder, such as alcohol, caffeinated beverages, and spicy foods.